Senator Alice-Mary Higgins

 An advocate for social and economic equality all her adult life, Alice-Mary keeps these principles to the fore in the Seanad and works to bring care, creativity and long-term thinking into the heart of political debate.

 Alice-Mary leads the Civil Engagement Group in Seanad Éireann, a group of independent Senators with backgrounds in the NGO sector and civil society and is committed to bringing the voice of civil society into the Seanad chamber.
-She is a member of the Committee on Climate Action and Committee on Employment Affairs and Social Protection.
+She is a member of the Committee on Environment and Climate Action, the Committee on Finance and Public Expenditure and Reform and the Committee on Disability Matters.
+She is a former member of the Committee on Employment Affairs and Social Protection.

 Alice-Mary graduated from UCD in 1996 with a degree in English and Philosophy.
 She holds an MPhil in Theatre and Cultural Studies (TCD) and is a Fullbright Scholar in the Humanities.
 In 2002 she graduated from the New School in New York with a Masters Degree in Sociology.